Sugarbearscode/offline_server_side_include/README.md

-The background to this project is that back in 2006 I worked on an inhouse website using Microsoft IIS and I found that server side includes were amazing.
+[h1]The background to this project is that back in 2006 I worked on an inhouse website using Microsoft IIS and I found that server side includes were amazing. [/h1]

 Fast forward to 2025 and I needed to build a website using some templates.
 There are many templating tools out there but I can't use open source in the environment I am allowed/wanted to build things in so my only option was to hack together a simple node.js/javascript program to do it for me.